Entry forms and fees should be mailed to CI Management at 17301 SW 93rd Avenue, Miami, Fl 33157 or emailed to email@example.com

 3. Date & Location:

 Tournament competition will be held on March 8 & 9 with a gifting poolside party on March 2 at Hard Rock Hotel & Casino – Hollywood and tournament kick off, to include boat packet pick up and captain’s meeting, March 6th at the Big Chill, MM 104, Key Largo, FL.
 A representative from your team must be present at the Captain’s meeting.
-The awards ceremony will be held on March 10th at the Big Chill as well.
+The awards ceremony will be held on the March 9th at the Big Chill as well.

 4. Eligible Species: